mattcone/static-guide/content/chapter-8-implementing-version-control.md

 ![Reviewing the repository's history in GitHub Desktop](/images/figures/figure-66.png)

-Now our computer's repository is in sync with GitHub's instance of our repository.
+Now our computer's repository is in sync with GitHub's version of our repository.
 If you'd like to see the new blog post in your web browser, you could [preview the website](/chapter-5-creating-a-static-website-using-hugo/#previewing-the-website).

 ### Deleting the Feature Branch